celine98/agent_evals/README.md

 Make sure you're in the `agent_evals` directory when running these commands.

-**Note**: When running handoff evaluations from the command line, results are automatically saved to `results/handoff_evals_[timestamp].csv`.
-The file path will be printed to the console when the evaluation completes.
+**Note**: When running evaluations from the command line, results are automatically saved to CSV files:
+- Handoff evaluations: `results/handoff_evals_[timestamp].csv`
+- Tool call evaluations: `results/tool_call_evals_[timestamp].csv`

+The file path will be printed to the console when each evaluation completes.